asfandyar-malik/HandEX-Web-Portal/README.md

 This is backend and frontend code for Handex application which is written in Ruby on Rails

-You can view small video of final product [here](https://youtu.be/M0e0Gy21RiE)
+You can view video of final product [here](https://youtu.be/M0e0Gy21RiE)

 HandEX provides export financing to SMEs in Germany.